PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 A `-DestinationPath` can be used to publish the resulting nupkg locally.
 `Publish-PSResource` can accept a path to the nupkg to publish to a repository.

-A `-Nuspec` parameter can be used to specify a nuspec file rather than relying on this module to produce one.

 A `-SkipDependenciesCheck` switch can be used to bypass the default check that all dependencies are present.